Are you new to the homesteading way of life? Or are you just looking for a few extra ways to save money or live healthier?

 Now, a good estimate is usually equal teaspoons of sugar to the amounts of apples.
-So if you used 3 apples, then you’ll need around 3 teaspoons of raw sugar.
+If you used 3 apples, then you’ll need around 3 teaspoons of raw sugar.
 Raw sugar produces the best fermentation results (in my opinion) so I try to stick with it.
 I’ve heard of some people using honey, but I’ve never tried it myself.

 Again, if you use scraps, you’ll still put about 3 teaspoons of sugar in with them for the fermentation process.

-So when you have your sugar all figured out, you’ll mix it with 1 cup of water.
+When you have your sugar all figured out, you’ll mix it with 1 cup of water.
 If you are making a lot of batches of vinegar, you’ll need to do a separate sugar/water mixture for each jar.
 That way you know the desired amount of sugar and water is going into each batch.